firzad/COMP6771-Word-Ladder/README.md

     <code>$ clang-format-11 -style=file -i /path/to/file.cpp</code>
     If, for each of these files, the program outputs nothing (i.e. is linted correctly), you will receive full marks for this section (5%).
-    A video explaining how to use clang-format can be found [HERE](https://unsw.zoom.us/rec/share/4_1tE-mo2UpJRo2V0U_UVp4BRoDAeaa8hicbrvVfxRs2wxZeMb3Au5H-75jpZZWj)
+    A video explaining how to use clang-format can be found [HERE][hayden-tutorial]
   </tr>
 </table>